Arkansas Teacher Allegedly Called Michelle Obama 'First Chimp' on Facebook

-He is also accused of calling President Obama a "spider monkey"
+He is also accused of calling President Obama a "spider monkey"+ READ ARTICLE

 An Arkansas high school teacher has been accused of making racist remarks about President Obama and first lady Michelle Obama on Facebook.